 Only the Rhine separates Germany from Alsace-Lorraine, a region that often looks German and even sounds German.
 But its heart—just to prove how deceptive appearances can be—is passionately French.
 One has only to remember that Strasbourg was the birthplace of the Marseillaise national anthem to appreciate why Alsace and Lorraine remain among the most intensely French of all France's provinces.

 But then, in the late 19th century, Kaiser Wilhelm sliced off the Moselle chunk of Lorraine and sutured it, à la Dr. Frankenstein, to Alsace, claiming the unfortunate graft as German turf—a concession after France's 1871 surrender in the Franco-Prussian War.
-At that point the region was systematically Teutonized—architecturally, linguistically, culinarily ("Ve haff our own vays of cookink sauerkraut!")—and the next two generations grew up culturally torn.
+At that point the region was systematically Teutonized—architecturally, linguistically, culinarily—and the next two generations grew up culturally torn.
 Until 1918, that is, when France undid its defeat and reclaimed its turf.
 Until 1940, when Hitler snatched it back and reinstated German textbooks in the primary schools.
 Until 1945, when France once again triumphantly raised the bleu-blanc-rouge over Strasbourg.
-Today, the regions remain both officially and proudly French.
+Today, the Alsace-Lorraine region remains both officially and proudly French.